aakash-24/Spring_Session_Migration/README.md

 # Features
 1. Supports multiple storage options: Redis, MongoDB, and JDBC.
 With just a property change you can switch between the storage without losing existing user sessions.

-2. Allows configuration of primary and secondary storage in application.properties.
+2. Allows configuration of primary and secondary storage in application properties.

 3. Open-source and customizable for integration with various Java applications.